vilab-tartu/potentialFromDDEC/README.md

 * -s - The index of first electrode atom .xyz coordinates
 * -e - The index of last electrode atom .xyz coordinates
 * -N - Sigma value for Gaussian filter
+* -area - Electrode area [Angs2] (If not given, the electrode area is estimated as rectangle unit cell x * unit cell y)

 ### Example